maxwills/XPImageGeneration/README.md

 ## Starting the experiment

-- Agreement else it's over
-- List of task to do in order (start by the first in the list)
+- When the experiment is loaded, an agreement window opens.
+You have to read carefully the agreement and accept it to continue the experiment.
+As soon as you accept the agreement, the system starts sending anonymous data to the experiment server.
+- Once you accepted the experiment, a list of tasks appears.
+You have to do these tasks in order in the list (start by the first in the list).
+Please follow carefully the instructions from the tasks.
+Especially, since the point is to evaluate a tool, if the tasks requires you to use object-centric tools please try to use them even though you might not use them all the time.
+- To start a task, select that task then click "start".
+The description of the task appears on the side panel.
-- clicking on a link browses the class or method
+- When you browse the text of a task description, clicking on a link browses the class or method it points to (in blue in the text).
+- Once you believe you finished a task, select the task then click "finish".
+A window opens to finalize the task, and ask you for an answer.
-- provide the answer that you can, as best as you can, if you believe you did not solve the bug, please try to explain what you understood and where you stopped your investigation and why
+- Provide the answer that you can, as best as you can, if you believe you did not solve the bug, please try to explain what you understood and where you stopped your investigation and why.
-- finsih task when finished
+- After finalizing a task, one or more surveys windows may open.
+Please try to answer to all questions.
+Unless specifically required, do not provide personal information in the free text fields.
-- you can save the image and continue later, however avoid that or retain the time you interrupt the experiment
+- If you are interrupted during the experiment, you can save the image and continue later.
+However we prefer that you avoid that.
+The experiment should last between 1h and 1h30.
+If you get interrupted, please take not of how much time you were interrupted.
-- if freeze, just restart the image
+- Since you are going to do program comprehension and debugging tasks, you might perform actions that render the system unstable.
+If you freeze your Pharo image during the experiment, just quit and restart the image.